Giuffre's Prince Andrew suit goes ahead despite Epstein deal | Law-Order

 Giuffre's Prince Andrew suit goes ahead despite Epstein deal

-A judge gave the green light Wednesday to a lawsuit by an American woman who says Britain's Prince Andrew sexually abused her when she was 17.
+A judge has — for now — refused to dismiss a lawsuit against Britain's Prince Andrew by an American woman who says he sexually abused her when she was 17.

+Stressing Wednesday that he wasn't ruling on the truth of the allegations, U.S. District Judge Lewis A. Kaplan rejected an argument by Andrew's lawyers that Virginia Giuffre's lawsuit should be thrown out at an early stage because of an old legal settlement she had with Jeffrey Epstein, the financier she claims set up sexual encounters with the prince.

+Kaplan said the USD 500,000 settlement between Epstein and Giuffre didn't involve the prince and didn't bar a suit against him now.

-US District Judge Lewis A. Kaplan wrote in an opinion that Andrew's lawyers failed to successfully challenge the constitutionality of Virginia Giuffre's lawsuit.
-Giuffre sued the prince in August, saying she was coerced into sexual encounters with Andrew in 2001 by Epstein and his longtime companion, Ghislaine Maxwell.
+Giuffre sued the 61-year-old Andrew in August, saying she was coerced into sexual encounters with him in 2001 by Epstein and his longtime companion, Ghislaine Maxwell.
+Giuffre said she was sexually abused by Andrew at Maxwell's London home, at Epstein's New York mansion and his estate in the U.S. Virgin Islands.

-On Wednesday, his lawyers did not immediately respond to messages seeking comment.
-Buckingham Palace told The Associated Press that it would not comment on the ''ongoing legal matter.”
-Kaplan noted that he was required by law, at this stage of the litigation, to proceed as if the allegations made by Giuffre are true.

-“The law prohibits the Court from considering at this stage of the proceedings defendant's efforts to cast doubt on the truth of Ms Giuffre's allegations, even though his efforts would be permissible at trial,” Kaplan said.
+Andrew's lawyers had said the lawsuit lacked specificity and was disqualified by the deal she reached in 2009 with lawyers for Epstein.
+They also attacked Giuffre's credibility and motives, saying in October that the lawsuit was aimed at achieving ''another payday at his expense and at the expense of those closest to him.”
+Kaplan said Giuffre's complaint is neither “unintelligible” nor “vague” nor “ambiguous.”
+“It alleges discrete incidents of sexual abuse in particular circumstances at three identifiable locations.
+It identifies to whom it attributes that sexual abuse,” he wrote.

+The judge included in his ruling facts alleged by Giuffre, including that Epstein and Maxwell were guests at the prince's 40th birthday party in 2000 and that Andrew invited Epstein to his daughter's 18th birthday party in 2006, a month after Florida state prosecutors charged Epstein with procuring a minor for prostitution.

+Stephens said Wednesday's ruling means the process of delaying every technical point open to them as a matter of law has effectively played itself out.
+Even though Andrew is likely to appeal, the case will move forward, and he will face the embarrassment of having to testify about his alleged activities with a 17-year-old.

+“The practical realities of this position have stuck a noose around Prince Andrew's neck,'' Stephens said.
+“He's got to settle.
+He's got to get out.
+Or he's a dead man walking.”
+Kaplan noted that he was required by law, at this stage of the litigation, to assume Giuffre's allegations are true, though the prince's lawyers could cast doubt on the truth of the claims at trial.
+The judge has said a trial would not occur until late this year, at the earliest.
+Depositions of the prince and Giuffre would take place before then.

-Giuffre's settlement with Epstein was reached a decade before the financier killed himself at a Manhattan lockup as he awaited a sex trafficking trial in 2019.
+Giuffre's settlement with Epstein was reached a decade before the 66-year-old financier killed himself at a Manhattan federal lockup as he awaited a sex trafficking trial in 2019, over a decade after Florida federal prosecutors struck a deal with his lawyers not to prosecute him.
+His lawyers claimed the Florida deal prevented the New York charges.

+Similarly, Andrew's attorneys cited language in the recently unsealed $500,000 settlement by Epstein with Giuffre that said her claims against “potential defendants” were also disallowed by the deal.

-But Kaplan wrote that there were substantial indications in the USD 500,000 settlement that Epstein and Giuffre did not clearly intend for language to “directly,” “primarily,'' or “substantially” benefit someone such as the prince.
+But Kaplan wrote that there were substantial indications in the settlement that Epstein and Giuffre did not clearly intend to “directly,” “primarily,'' or “substantially” benefit someone such as the prince.
 He noted that the prince was not a party to the agreement.

 He also said the agreement was “far from a model of clear and precise drafting.”
 The judge's findings mirrored comments he made during oral arguments by both sides when he was particularly dismissive of the arguments made on the prince's behalf.

-Epstein, 66, killed himself in a Manhattan jail cell in 2019 while awaiting a sex trafficking trial, while Maxwell, 60, was recently convicted of sex trafficking and conspiracy charges in federal court in New York.
-Giuffre's allegations against Andrew were not a part of either criminal case.
+Epstein's death came more than two years before his former girlfriend, Maxwell, 60, was convicted of sex trafficking and conspiracy charges in Manhattan federal court.
+Giuffre's allegations against Andrew were not part of the criminal cases against Epstein or Maxwell.

+Giuffre asserted that she met Andrew while she traveled frequently with Epstein between 2000 and 2002, when her lawyers maintain she was “on call for Epstein for sexual purposes” and was “lent out to other powerful men,'' including Andrew.
+Her lawsuit said she still suffers significant emotional and psychological distress and harm.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)